How To Get Custody of the Dog

 What Determines Custody of a Pet?

-Instead, courts in these states look at your pet as a personal property asset similar to a car or piece of furniture.
+The answer to this question depends on the jurisdiction, but most states don’t view your pet as a family member when it comes to custody cases.
+Instead, courts consider your pet as personal property, similar to a car or piece of furniture.
 In these states, courts will look at who purchased the pet and is their legal owner.

 How To Keep Custody of Your Pet